Chapter 1 – Soul Sensations.

 "What were you playing at?" he hissed.

-started it," snarled Spike.
+"Told you, she started it," snarled Spike.

 "Not that!"
 Angel spat in response.
 Illyria noted that as he spoke, his eyes flicked over to where Buffy was still crouched beside the young girl.
 She was tight-lipped, her tear-streaked face bleak and closed.